 Take me back to a time when you felt most inspired.

 I’ve been feeling really inspired lately.
 Just off going through significant changes in my life.
 I was just talking about this with my therapist.
 I always go through significant changes and I’m like, is this ever gonna stop?
 Can we just like flatline?
 Live a normal life?
 She’s like, “No,” I’m like, great, well, here we are.

 What was the difference in the approach of making ‘Diaspora’ and ‘Back and Forth?’

-‘Diaspora’ took hella long because I was hella scared to put out music.
+‘Diaspora’ took a long time because I was scared to put out music.
 In that capacity, I was putting all these unnecessary pressures and ‘Back and Forth,’ I made that in three months because I was like, all right, and just did it.
 So I feel like every time I drop I get better at it.

 What are you working on right now?

 I’m working on my album, been working on it for two years.
 Just kind of not rushing because I had to catch myself.
 I’m like, Oh, I have like 20 songs, then I’m like, man, I could make a better one.
 I could make a song better than the other one.
 So it’s knowing when to cap it.